bradshjg/flask-githubapp/README.md

 `GITHUBAPP_SECRET`: Secret used to secure webhooks as bytes or utf-8 encoded string (required).
 Default: None

 `GITHUBAPP_URL`: URL of GitHub instance (used for GitHub Enterprise) as a string.
-Default: 'https://api.github.com'
+Default: None

 `GITHUBAPP_ROUTE`: Path used for GitHub hook requests as a string.
 Default: '/'